 Or perhaps a smooth talking colleague or boss convinced you to go along with the fraud because of peer pressure or threats of retribution.

 You’d like to walk your friends and associates through your thought process, so they can understand why you did what you did, even if they still judge you harshly.
 After all, you’re not a cartoon villain — you’re a complex human being who’s trying to navigate a confusing world.

 Of course, you also need grounded advice about your next steps.

 What should you do now, not only to protect your rights, but also to ensure a positive outcome in your case?

-The seasoned Long Beach healthcare fraud defense lawyers at the Kraut Law Group would be happy to listen to you in depth and provide a free, no obligation case evaluation.
+The seasoned Long Beach healthcare fraud defense lawyers at the Kraut Criminal & DUI Lawyers would be happy to listen to you in depth and provide a free, no obligation case evaluation.
 That way, you’ll be equipped with a good understanding of the charges and your potential options for recourse.